sehtaj/ai-optimized-dynamic-portfolio/README.md

    ./your_executable_name
    ```

-## Usage

-- After running the application, you can input stock parameters and view the dynamically optimized portfolio based on real-time market data.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for discussion.